 The Human Family In Crisis

 The institution of the human family appears to be in crisis.
 Today, countless families are experiencing discord and tremendous friction, and their members are living in residences that have turned into temples of selfishness, hatred, resentment, envy, and indifference.
 Family members are craving for greater peace in their homes.
 Furthermore, numerous children are yearning to be better comprehended by their parents and these, in turn, are not feeling truly respected and honored by their children.
-Also, numerous husbands and wives are praying to be loved and valued again by their spouse.
+Also, many husbands and wives are praying to be loved and valued again by their spouse.
 Indeed, everyone wants to feel appreciated and happy.

 On the Sunday after Christmas, the Church celebrates the feast of the Holy Family.
 It is a day in which the faithful are given the opportunity to reflect upon the importance of the family and to express gratitude to the Lord for this precious gift.
 Undoubtedly, the family is the central and essential part of any society.
 In other words, it is “the original cell of social life.”
 (Catechism of the Catholic Church #2207) It is in this original cell that social and moral values are learned and developed.
 Frequently, the people within this petite community of persons learn to behave towards people in general in the same modus as they learned to treat one another.
 Faith, hope, and love generally develop here, too.
 Consequently, a Christian family is called a domestic church.